IBS, colitis, SIBO, and Crohn’s disease are all distinct conditions with overlapping symptoms.

 If your diet is high in sugar and other refined carbs, your risk of SIBO may increase.
 Sugar can shift the balance of your gut microbiome.
-It favors the overgrowth of harmful bacteria and fungi like Candida.
+It favors the overgrowth of harmful bacteria and fungi like candida.
 (35, 36)

 Additionally, if you take heartburn drugs that reduce stomach acid, your risk of SIBO increases.
 Frequent antibiotic use may also boost your chance of SIBO.
 (37, 38)

 Low thyroid function or hypothyroidism has been linked to increased SIBO risk as well.
 But, research suggests that this increased risk may stem from taking levothyroxine.
-That’s a synthetic (man-made) thyroid medicine.
+That’s a synthetic (human-made) thyroid medicine.
 (39, 40)